matiasngf/matiasngf/README.md

 ### 👋 hi

-I'm matias, a front end dev with a background in graphic design and passionate about AI.
+I'm matias, a front end dev with a background in graphic design.

 **[matiasgf.dev](https://matiasgf.dev)**